LoganJFisher/TeXSend/README.md

 Once you have a browser script manager extension installed on your browser:
 * Click [this link](https://github.com/LoganJFisher/LaTeX-for-Gmail/raw/refs/heads/main/LaTeX-for-Gmail.user.js)
 * On the new tab, click "Install" (on the left for Violentmonkey)
-* Refresh any open Gmail tabs to use it
+* Refresh any open Gmail tabs

 ---
 ### Use Guide:

-This userscript currently only works when Gmail is in "no split" mode (default).

-This userscript currently only works for emails that have been sent or received, not simply drafted.

 [KaTeX-supported environments](https://katex.org/docs/support_table) (i.e. anything on their list which starts with `\begin`) (e.g. `\begin{bmatrix}` and `\begin{array}`) can be called at any place in an email.
 In addition to these, a set of additional delimiters have been added to allow you to create inline and display math environments with ease.